 Your doctor may recommend tests to diagnose your condition and its severity.
 The most common tests are:

 - EKG (electrocardiogram): This detects and records your heart's electrical activity, with certain EKG results suggesting pericarditis.

 - Chest X-ray: A chest X-ray takes pictures of the inside of the chest, including your heart, lungs and blood vessels.
 The pictures can show whether you have an enlarged heart, which can be a sign of excess fluid in your pericardium.

-- Echocardiography (PDF).
-This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
-It can show whether fluid has built up in the pericardium.
+- Echocardiography (PDF): This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
+It can show fluid build-up in the pericardium.

-- Cardiac CT (computed tomography).
-This X-ray that takes a clear, detailed picture of your heart and pericardium and helps to rule out other causes of chest pain.
+- Cardiac CT (computed tomography): This X-ray takes a clear, detailed picture of your heart and pericardium and helps to rule out other causes of chest pain.

 - Cardiac MRI (magnetic resonance imaging): A cardiac MRI uses magnets and radio waves to form detailed pictures of your organs and tissues.
 It can show changes in the pericardium.

-Your doctor also may recommend blood tests to find out whether you've had a heart attack, the cause of your pericarditis, and the extent of inflammation in your pericardium.
+Your doctor also may recommend blood tests to find out if you've had a heart attack, the cause of your pericarditis and the extent of inflammation in your pericardium.

 Support That Empowers